Seledriac/An-introductory-python-library-to-supervised-neural-networks/practical_commands.md

     * To check if you are in the right virtual python emplacement --> "os.getcwd()"
     * There you can "import network" or try executing the "test" scripts once ("import test")

+* (Coming soon) Try your created models with the graphical interface